fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/3_classes_and_objects_2.md

   2. `self`, __outside__ of an instance method, references the __class__ and can be used to define class methods.
 Therefore if we were to define a `name` class method, `def self.name=(n)` is the same as `def GoodDog.name=(n)`.

 Thus, we can see that `self` is a way of being explicit about what our program is referencing and what our intentions are as far as behavior. `self` changes *depending on the scope it is used in*, so pay attention to see if you're inside an instance method or not.

-`self` is a tricky concept to grasp in the beginning, but the more often you see its use, the more you will understand object oriented programming.
-If the explanations don't quite make sense, just memorize those two rules above for now.